teambit/bit/scopes/workspace/variants/variants.docs.md

 ### Exclude directories/components from a rule

 Using the `!` you can exclude set of components from a specific rule.
-The `!` works both for directories and namespaces for example:
+The `!` works both for directories and namespaces, for example:

 #### Exclude directory from a rule

-Apply `teambit.harmony/node` env on `utility-functions` but not on `utility-functions/react-utils`
+For example, apply the `teambit.harmony/node` environment on the `utility-functions` set, but exclude on `utility-functions/react-utils` from that set:

 ```json title="workspace.json
 "teambit.workspace/variants": {